glurp/ang/README.md

 Usage:
   > angm

+For checking multicast working, and timings on your host/network :
+  > angm_net_test  # can be run multiple in same host and/or on distinct host

+On my host, I get
+* 23 ms between application on same host
+* 30 ms between application on distinct host, same LAN

 Done:
 * auto discovery of player, first player present is the 'master'
 * Send master current planet/star configuration to new players